 WILLIAM STEPHENSON: William Stephenson used his home just east of Rushsylvania as a stop on the Underground Railroad.
 This house had a secret door to a basement underneath the front of the house.
 Slaves also hid in an upstairs room, underneath a rock bridge on the property, and in a cave in the farm's rock quarry.
 Slaves went from Stephenson's home to stops in Kenton, Sandusky, or Northwood.

 ISAAC PATTERSON: Isaac Patterson operated a station in a cave near Northwood.
 Many times runaways stayed here for several days or even weeks until the authorities quit looking for them.
-Slaves had to use the password "Boston" to get in the cave.
+Slaves had to use the password "Boston" to get into the cave.
 The next stop for the railroad was in Kenton.
 Many times students from the nearby Geneva College guided the runaways to Kenton.

 JAMES TORRENCE: James Torrence also lived in Northwood.
 He shipped grain and feathers north to Sandusky.
 Sometimes he hid runaways in his wagons to help them get farther north.

 JOSEPH AIKEN & WILLIAM AIKEN: Joseph Aiken of Northwood sheltered slaves in his house and his brother William acted as a pilot.

 There were probably other people in Logan County who took part in the Underground Railroad that we do not know about.
 Since it was a secret system there are few written records about its activities.
 Historians can only study the system by using oral histories passed down from generation to generation.
 Yet there is no doubt that Logan County played an important role in helping many slaves escape to Canada.